zhengying-liu/autodl/README.md

 # AutoDL
-A data challenge in Automatic Deep Learning (AutoDL), co-organized with Google.
+A data challenge in Automated Deep Learning (AutoDL), co-organized with Google.

 The directories correspond to: